Try this Zucchini Chocolate Chip Muffins recipe to get a little green stuff into your children without their knowledge!

 - Pour about 1/3 cup of the batter into each paper liner.
 Bake until the tops are light brown and a toothpick inserted in center of a muffin comes out clean, about 23 minutes.
 If the toothpick penetrates a chocolate chip, test another spot.

 - Cool muffins in pan on a wire rack for 5 minutes.
 Using pot holders to protect your hands, invert the muffin pan onto a wire rack and tap the bottom to release the muffins.
-Turn the muffins right side up to cool for about 15 minutes and serve warm, or let cool completely, about 45 minutes.
+Turn the muffins right side up to cool for about 15 minutes and serve warm, or let cool completely.

 - The muffins can be covered and stored at room temperature for up to 2 days.